2024 Best Mental & Social Health Services Schools in Illinois

 Every student who is interested in mental & social health services has to look into Bradley University.
 Bradley is a medium-sized private not-for-profit university located in the midsize city of Peoria.
 A Best Colleges rank of #309 out of 2,217 schools nationwide means Bradley is a great university overall.

-There were about 44 mental & social health services students who graduated with this degree at Bradley in the most recent data year.
+There were roughly 64 mental & social health services students who graduated with this degree at Bradley in the most recent year we have data available.

-There were approximately 2 mental & social health services students who graduated with this degree at University of Saint Francis in the most recent data year.
+There were about 4 mental & social health services students who graduated with this degree at University of Saint Francis in the most recent year we have data available.

 Highest Degree Type